 Begining beekeeping class offered at CCC - Hastings campus...

-I will be teaching beginning beekeeping two night class again this fall October 28th, November 4th, and 11th) from 6:30 to 9:00 PM, and again in winter.
+I will be teaching beginning beekeeping three night class again this fall October 28th, November 4th, and 11th) from 6:30 to 9:00 PM, and again in winter.
 It will cover everything you will need to know to get started in the fascinating world of beekeeping.
 Contact myself or Linda Cooke at (402) 461-2431 or firstname.lastname@example.org for registration and other questions.

 30571 Road B